Interop-community/Project-Herophilus-Assets/index.md

 environments.
 Then, I would look at the [various repositories](docs/Design/PlatformComponents.md) and the specific capabilities they enable.
 The final step we would recommend is looking through the [implementation guides](docs/ImplementationGuides/intro.md) to hopefully pull it all together and explain what neds to be implemented to match your need(s).

-# Where Are We Headed
-We have numerous [technical advisors](docs/General/TechnicalAdvisors.md) that help ensure we are addressing healthcare industry needs.
-Beyond our technical advisors we have received key sponsorship from Red Hat.
-Red Hat who is a leader in enterprise open source and offers support, security, services and training.
-Red Hat is keeping its enterprise open source leading approach and operates a subset of these assets “downstream.”
-While the “accelerators” are provided as is, Red Hat customers can get secure and supported software the “accelerators” run atop for their production and other business needs.
-For more information please feel to go to https://github.com/RedHat-Healthcare/.
-Several efforts from Project Herophilus are forked here and other branded efforts are named the same.
-Some of these cannot be forked as they leverage completely different libraries and go through a seperate build and testing process; however, the capabilities they deliver are the same.

-Please feel free to go to our discussion  and/or issues areas in any of the specific repositories.
-We consider all feedback as we are looking to improve our design pattern/reference architecture.
-Any communication to these areas or the project owners influences our [technical roadmap](docs/Roadmap/index.md).

 ## General Industry Content